Answers to common JDRL membership questions:

 Q: What do I need my membership card for?

 A: If you are a participant, you need your participant card to prove you are eligible to race.
-You can also use your membership card or participant card for free admission to the Wally Parks NHRA Motorsports Museum presented by Automobile Club of Southern California in Pomona, Calif.
-In addition, your card allows you and a guest into the Membership Hospitality Center at select NHRA Mello Yello Drag Racing Series events.
+You can also use your membership card or participant card for free admission to the Wally Parks NHRA Motorsports Museum in Pomona, Calif.
+In addition, your card allows you discounts for admission to NHRA Camping World Drag Racing Series events.

 Q: What should I do if I lose my membership card?

 A: Have a parent call NHRA Membership Services, 800-308-6472 and a representative will mail you a duplicate card.
 If you need immediate proof of membership, the rep can fax you temporary proof until you receive a duplicate card.

 Q: When should I call with questions about my participant card or eligibility to race?